Our Clergy & Staff

 A very popular and informative presenter, he has spoken to numerous teen and adult audiences around the world on a wide range of popular and scholarly topics.
 Rabbi Chaitovsky has extensive interest in Jewish ethics and contemporary society, and he is committed to the unity and diversity of the Jewish people.
 He also is an accomplished musician and an avid tennis player.

-Cantor Martin Goldstein
+Cantor Martin Goldstein-Retired

 303-951-8239

-Cantor Martin Goldstein is a 7th generation Chazzan in his 40th year as a singer, educator, and clergy.
-He begins his time as the new Cantor at the BMH-BJ Congregation with the High Holy Days 5779.
+Cantor Martin Goldstein is a 7th generation Chazzan in his 44th year as a singer, educator, and clergy.
+He began his time as the new Cantor at the BMH-BJ Congregation with the High Holy Days 5779.
 Cantor Marty, began his training at age 6 with his father, AH” Cantor Jacob Goldstein, who also served as Cantor of the BMH from 1970-72.
 Cantor Marty also studied with several of the great Cantors of our time including Cantor Moshe Ganchoff and Cantor Leibele Waldman.

 Cantor Goldstein began his career singing with his parents Jack and Harriett Goldstein and 4 siblings as the Goldstein Family Singers.
-Cantor Marty continued his early training by singing in hotels such as Grossinger’s and Kutcher’s in the Catskill mountains as a choir boy and soloist.
+He continued his early training by singing in hotels such as Grossinger’s and Kutcher’s in the Catskill mountains as a choir boy and soloist.
 Cantor Goldstein was assistant conductor for the Shalom Singers during his choral training years in Boro Park, NY.
 Cantor Goldstein’s vocal training included time at Hunter College of the CUNY and at Manhattan School of Music in NYC and graduated from Empire State College of the SUNY.
 He began his career as a Cantor at age 19 with his first High Holidays in Del Rey Beach, Florida.
 Cantor Marty served 3 synagogues before coming the BMH-BJ.
 Temple Beth Chai in Hauppauge, New York, The Greenburgh Hebrew Center in Dobbs Ferry, NY and 25 years at the Hebrew Educational Alliance in Denver.
 Cantor Marty has trained hundreds of B’nai Mitzvah students during his career, as well as teaching various subjects in adult education.
 Among his favorites are Kabbalah and Jewish History.

 Cantor Marty and his wife Eve have 4 children between them, Shayna, Jake, Rafi and Jack.
-They are all honored and excited to begin a new journey in this wonderful community.

-Cantor Joel Lichterman
+Cantor Emeritus Joel I. Lichterman

 Cantor Emeritus jlichterman@bmh-bj.org